It’s that time of year again! The leaves are beginning to change into beautiful shades of red, orange, and yellow.

 Step 1: Collect the supplies need for your apple stamps

-Have your child grab use a paintbrush and paint the entire surface of the apple.
-Making sure to cover the apple with a thick coat of paint.
+Have your child use a paintbrush and paint the entire apple surface.
+Make sure to cover the apple with a thick coat of paint.

-For this craft, we used blue and orange paint but that was only because that’s what I had on hand.
+We used blue and orange paint for this craft, but that was only because that’s what I had on hand.
 Keep in mind water-based paints won’t work well because the apple is already wet.

 Step 3: Press your painted apple onto cardstock paper

 Take your apple and press them firmly onto your paper.
 I recommend using cardstock paper because it is thicker.
-However, construction paper or even computer paper will work just fine.
+However, construction paper or computer paper will work fine if that’s all you have on hand.

 Step 4: Let your artwork dry